 What resellers need to do

-- You’ll need to be prepared to send us verification logs that include how and when the data was verified and whether verification was successful.
-You don’t need to provide the documents used for verification.
+- Keep verification logs: Be prepared to provide verification logs detailing how and when the data was verified and whether the verification was successful.
+You do not need to submit the actual documents used for verification.

-- To reduce the risk that your registrants’ data will be flagged for review, you may want to proactively check the quality of your existing registrant data.
+- Proactively check your data quality: To reduce the risk that your registrants’ data will be flagged for review, we recommend proactively checking your existing registrant data to ensure accuracy and completeness.

 Data publication